FlowFuse/website/src/blog/2024/02/node-red-perfect-adapter-middleware-uns.md

 The digitalization effort in traditional industries like manufacturing, agriculture, and beyond, has additional challenges due to the high capex assets that need to join in the effort.
 As these assets will not be replaced, the only way is to adapt them.
 Adaptation will require tooling that can interact with sensor data regardless of the protocol, data format, and data structures.

 Node-RED bridges the gap between analog and digital data acquisition by seamlessly integrating with a vast array of protocols including serial bus support, Modbus, MQTT, and OPC-UA.
-Its format agnostic nature allows it to handle diverse data formats, from parsing binary data, to JSON, Protobuf (Sparkplug b),  making it a versatile tool for extracting and manipulating data from various sources.
+Its format agnostic nature allows it to handle diverse data formats, from parsing binary data, to JSON, Protobuf (Sparkplug B), making it a versatile tool for extracting and manipulating data from various sources.
 With its widespread adoption, Node-RED ensures compatibility with almost every protocol, enabling users to connect and process data from a wide range of devices and applications.

 ### Contextualisation of the data